 This part of the house also features a double living-dining room with antique furniture, piano, stereo and gas "coal" fire, with a lovely private verandah at the front.

 We have a 12-year-old cat, Smudge, who is a free spirit but would appreciate being fed by you twice a day.
+If you're allergic to cats, we can arrange for neighbours to care for her.

 We do not want to have to clean at the end of our stay, so are happy to pay for a professional - and assume this would be reciprocated - or swap cleaning services with you.